markjnkim/es_mod/03-javascript/content/lesson-2-loops.md

 -->
 <!-- [For Loops on MDN docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Loops_and_iteration#for_statement) -->

-## Fight all enemy robot combatants - For Loops
+## Fight Enemy Robot Combatants Using For Loops

 In the prior example, when we wished to display each element of the array in the console we had to manually write out each element and its corresponding index like so:
 ```javascript